ongraphpythondev/Urban_clone/README.md

 # Urban Clone
 In this POC I clone the urban clap.
-  1. Registration
-  2. Login
-  3. Profile

-User cannot see Profile without token.
+User get autheticated by the gmail when register.
+User can order , add to cart as well as see the profile.

 # Prerequisites
 You will need the following programmes properly installed on your computer.<br>